-The National Center for Biotechnology Information (NCBI) states that anywhere between 40,000 to 80,000 patients a year die as a result of diagnostic errors.
+An analysis published in StatPearls states that anywhere between 40,000 to 80,000 patients a year die as a result of diagnostic errors.
 About one in every six patients is affected by problems arising from a misdiagnosis.
-While it is true that doctors simply cannot know every possible medical circumstance, it is their responsibility to make sure that the diagnoses they give out to their patients are given with confidence.
+While it is true that doctors simply cannot know every possible medical circumstance, it is their responsibility to make sure the diagnoses they give out to their patients are given with confidence.

 Those who suffer from the error of a doctor through misdiagnosis can seek compensation for their damages.
 It is your right to seek justice for any wrong done against you or your loved ones.
 Getting a misdiagnosis lawyer will help you get the compensation and peace that you deserve.
 You are not alone.

 Medical malpractice through misdiagnosis is harmful and potentially life-threatening.
 Do not wait to get legal assistance if you believe you are a victim of misdiagnosis.
-If you are in Columbus and looking for help in your misdiagnosis case, call The Fitch Law Firm.
-Our team dedicates itself to our clients and gives them the best legal counsel possible to win their case.
+If you are in Columbus and looking for help in your misdiagnosis case, call the Fitch Law Firm LLC.
+Our team dedicates itself to our clients and gives them the best legal counsel possible to win their cases.
 We have years of experience under our belt and operate under the guiding principles of compassion, understanding, and honesty.
-For a free consultation, call us at 614-963-2808 today.
+For a free consultation, call us today.

 Basics of Misdiagnosis